 - 1. Evaluate weekly newspapers for content and design. - 2.
 Apply First Amendment principles in the newspaper. - 3.
 Identify the ethics of journalism and publishing. - 4.
-Illustrate advanced knowledge in writing editorials. - Illustrate comfort in working within the structure of a weekly newspaper. - 6.
-Conceptualize and plan for story needs for online issue as well as the paper edition.
+Illustrate advanced knowledge in writing editorials. - 5.
+Illustrate comfort in working within the structure of a weekly newspaper. - 6.
+Conceptualize and plan for story needs for online issue as well as the paper edition. - Illustrate an ability to operate a weekly newspaper independently, beginning with assigning stories and ending with sending the pages to the printer on deadline.